nsbgn/handalf/README.md

 <!-- Because AltGr is pressed with your right-hand thumb, the left-hand
-side of the keyboard is preferred for things like parentheses, while the number pad can now be controlled entirely with your right-hand. -->
+side of the keyboard is preferred for things like parentheses, while the number pad can now be operated entirely with your right-hand. -->

 ## Action keys